dennislee22/ECS-RKE2/README.md

 ## Data Services on ECS/RKE2 Tools

 <p align="left"><img src="https://github.com/dennislee22/ECS/blob/main/cldrlogo.png" alt="c" width="20" height="20"/><b>check_cmluser_mapping.sh</b></p>
-* Objective: Run this script in the ECS master node to check the mapping between CML username and the Kubernetes (ECS) namespace name provisioned for that particular username of interest.
+* Run this script in the ECS master node to check the mapping between CML username and the Kubernetes (ECS) namespace name provisioned for that particular username of interest.
 This script can also generate all CML usernames' mapping.

 ```diff
 # ./check_cmluser_mapping.sh